-Chicharron is a sandwich of fresh bakery buns, deep-fried pork and sweet potatoes, red onion and chili salsa.
+Chicharron is a sandwich of fresh bakery buns, pork, sweet potatoes, red onion and chili salsa.
 Other Peruvian sandwiches are the butifarra, a country-style ham sandwich, and the "triple" sandwich, which combines avocado, tomato and egg.

 Sweet or Savory Soups

 Sopa de te, or tea soup, is a sweet soup of porridge consistency served for breakfast.
-It combines bread, tea, milk and sugar for a fortifying breakfast that is served at a very hot temperature.
+It combines bread, tea, milk and sugar for a fortifying breakfast that's served at a very hot temperature.
 Peruvian tea soup is traditionally topped with cloves and a dash of cinnamon, as well as a small circle of buttered bread.

 Peru is the source of indigenous fruits and vegetables served at many a desayuno.
 Uvilla and uvos are two wild plums that boast the bursting sweetness of lychee and the tart tang of a passion fruit.
 Palillo fruit has an intense scent and a powerful sweet and sour taste.

-Tamales filled with meat and masa, or corn flour; empanadas stuffed with spicy meats.
+On the savory side, tamales are filled with meat and masa, or corn flour.
+Empanadas are stuffed with spicy meats.
 Ceviche, or raw fish in a spicy citrus marinade, is also served at breakfast.
 The citrus chemically "cooks" the fish over a period of three to six hours, making it safe to consume.